 - Sliced carrots, celery, and ranch dressing for serving

-- Season wings generously with salt and pepper.
-Toss in a bowl with olive oil until evenly coated.
-Add all spices and toss until fully coated in the dry rub.
+- Toss wings in a bowl with olive oil until evenly coated.
+A light coating is all that is needed but add more oil if needed.
+Season with salt and pepper and all spices.
+Toss until wings are evenly coated in the dry rub.

 If cooking closer to 3 pounds of wings, it may take closer to 30 minutes to fully cook the wings, depending on the size of your air fryer.
 Do not overfill.

-This method works for any wing recipe honestly.
 If using sauces such as buffalo sauce, I recommend prepping the wings by tossing in olive oil and seasoning with salt and pepper.
 Air fry the wings first, then toss in buffalo sauce/whatever sauce you’re using just before serving.
-This prevents a mess and makes for better tasting wings.
+This prevents a mess and makes for better-tasting and crispier wings.

 - Serving Size: 5 wings